zgoey/azure_ml_capstone/starter_file/README.md

 ## Project Set Up and Installation
 The project consists of two notebooks, [automl.ipynb](endpoint_automl.py) and [hyperparameter_tuning.ipynb](hyperparameter_tuning.ipynb), which run by default on any standard compute in AzureML.
 The only adaptation that we recommend to make to the standard configuration is to update the version of the AzureML SDK to match the one used on the compute clusters, thus preventing warnings when printing out AutoML model details.
 Another issue to remember is that the notebooks require to have the wokspace configuration (config.json) inside their directories.

 This repository included the environment (.yml) files and scoring scripts needed for deployment.
 In case of the AutoML experiment these are generated while running the notebook.
-The environment script for the deployment of the hyperdrive model is also generated within the notebook, but the scoring script [hyperdrive_score.py](hyperdrive_score.py) needs to be uploaded in advance to the directory where [hyperparameter_tuning.ipynb](hyperparameter_tuning.ipynb) resides.
+The environment script for the deployment of the HyperDrive model is also generated within the notebook, but the scoring script [hyperdrive_score.py](hyperdrive_score.py) needs to be uploaded in advance to the directory where [hyperparameter_tuning.ipynb](hyperparameter_tuning.ipynb) resides.

 ## Dataset